Impact

 Risk and Exploitability

-The CVSS score of 7.5 indicates significant severity, but the EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating limited exposure data.
-However, if an application can cause the library to process inputs originating from untrusted sources, an attacker can inject arbitrary metrics.
-The attack vector is likely through any input that is forwarded to the StatsD client, whether from user traffic, external services, or internal data feeds.
+The CVSS score of 7.5 indicates significant severity, and the EPSS score is less than 1%, indicating a low but nonzero probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, suggesting limited exposure data.
+If an application can cause the library to process inputs from untrusted sources, an attacker can inject arbitrary metrics.
+The likely attack vector is any input forwarded to the StatsD client, whether from user traffic, external services, or internal data feeds.
 Exploitation requires only the ability to influence metric submissions, a condition that may arise in many server or monitoring setups that forward untrusted data to Etsy::StatsD.

 OpenCVE Enrichment